 Just keep in mind it’s illegal to create berley in Victoria using the blood or offal from a mammal.
 So don’t use cow, sheep or swine meat.

 Look.
-This is to prevent shark attack upon humans.
+This is to prevent shark attacks upon humans.
 So please stick to fish and chicken and stay legal!

-Given the wide variety of material available, you shouldn’t have much trouble sticking to products you can safely and legally use.
+Given the wide variety of materials available, you shouldn’t have much trouble sticking to products you can safely and legally use.

 This applies to all Victorian waters.
 Whether you are at Mordialloc Pier fishing or somewhere else.